Art Group [ART] RUNS ALL YEAR

 Co-ordinator:

-2nd Friday of the month at 10am, Semester 2 continues from August 11th
+2nd Friday of the month at 10am, begins February 13th

 More songs with another chord to add to your repertoire.
 This is an immensely popular group who find it a most enjoyable way to make music together without needing a great deal of study.